 Aims Objectives 1.
 Identify and prioritise empty properties.
-Ensure Empty Property data is accurate and up to date. proportion.
+2. Provide help and Ensure Empty Property data is accurate and up to date.
 Develop and maintain a database of empty properties using council tax data and other sources of information.
 Develop a referral mechanism for services within the Council to consistently provide information about empty properties to inform prioritisation on the empty property database.
-2. Provide help and assistance to owners.
-Survey owners to establish why properties are empty to inform the strategy going forward.
+Survey owners to establish why properties assistance to owners. are empty to inform the strategy going forward.
 Make contact with owners of empty properties via a regular mailshot to advise them of the help and assistance available.
 Review the assistance provided via the Private Sector Renewal & Disabled Adaptations Policy e.g. grants and loans, to ensure it is relevant and fit for purpose.

-3. Ensure effective communication is Develop a confidential online reporting service so people are able to report an undertaken. empty property and associated issues.
+0 = Description of the Calmark and Calmark 3.
+Ensure effective Develop a confidential online reporting communication is service so people are able to report an undertaken. empty property and associated issues.
 Develop an empty property web page to communicate the help and assistance available to owners e.g. grants and loans.
 Identify and share success stories via the empty property web page and via social media.
-4. Work closely with internal and external partners.
-Collaborate as an Empty Property Working Group to ensure a coordinated approach to tackling empty properties.
-Develop new initiatives with external partners to offer to empty property owners.
+4. Work closely with Collaborate as an Empty Property Working internal and Group to ensure a coordinated approach to external partners. tackling empty properties. external partiters. tacking empty properties.
+Develop new initiatives with external · partners to offer to empty property owners.
 Participate in conferences and training events to share best practice and improve knowledge.
-5. Consider the use of enforcement action.
-Explore options for increasing the council tax premium on properties empty for two years or longer.
+5. Consider the use of Explore options for increasing the council enforcement action. tax premium on properties empty for two years or longer.
 Consider the use of possible enforcement action open to the Council and take enforcement action where appropriate.
 Consider the use of enforced sales, Empty Dwelling Management Orders and Compulsory Purchase Orders.